William C. Shiel Jr., MD, FACP, FACR

 - Is it possible to prevent a Baker cyst?

 - Patient Comments: Baker Cyst - Describe Your Experience

 - Find a local Rheumatologist in your town

 - A Baker cyst is swelling caused by fluid from the knee joint protruding to the back of the knee.

-- Baker cysts are not uncommon and can be caused by virtually any cause of joint swelling (arthritis).
+- Baker cysts are common and can be caused by virtually any cause of joint swelling (arthritis).

-- A Baker cyst may cause no symptoms or be associated with knee pain and/or tightness behind the knee, especially when the knee is extended or fully flexed.
+- A Baker cyst may not cause symptoms or be associated with knee pain and/or tightness behind the knee, especially when the knee is extended or fully flexed.

-- Baker cysts can rupture and become complicated by protrusion of fluid down the leg between the muscles of the calf (dissection).
+- Baker cysts can rupture and become complicated by spread of fluid down the leg between the muscles of the calf (dissection).

 - Baker cysts can be treated with medications, joint aspiration and cortisone injection, and surgical operation, usually arthroscopic surgery.

 What is a Baker cyst?